-That hasn't really been much of a change.
+There hasn't really been much of a change.
 We have some schools where we have historically hired a lot of students.
-We like to attend a diversity of schools.
-We recruit 42 different schools last year.
-Same schools as prior years.
+We like to consider a diversity of schools.
+We recruited from 42 different schools last year, the same schools as prior years.
 We have such a broad scope of offices so we visit a lot of regional schools.

 What does the firm do to encourage diversity in recruiting?

-We have a firm commitment to diversity, it is a core value and something we look for and something we look for in our students.
-We have a diversity career fellowship profram which gives 1 1500 stipend.
-We ecnourage students to apply for that.
-Our summer in the city events that we hold in the summer.
-See our partners, see our associates in an informal setting to learn more about our firm.
-We do have information about the career fellowship.
-We also have a Morgan Lewis program.
-Those students in both cases demonstrate academic excellence and demonstrate financial need as well.
-It is something the firm has a focuys on.
+We have a firm commitment to diversity.
+It is a core value and something we look for in our students.
+We have a diversity career fellowship program which gives a $15,000 stipend [to qualifying law students].
+We encourage students to apply for that.
+We hold 'summer in the city' events in the summer, when students can see our partners and associates in an informal setting to learn more about our firm.
+We have information about the career fellowship.
+We also have a Morgan Lewis Scholarship program.
+Those students demonstrate academic excellence and demonstrate financial need as well.
+It is something the firm has a focus on.

 Does the corporate pool system for juniors mean that you target people who don't really know what niche they want?

 No. I think it depends.
-When we are interviewing students we ask about their interest.
-I think on the coporate transactional side.
-During summer vs. junior associate.
-We don't have a rotation system.
-We have students come in and have a broad range of work and so they are getting gexposed to a lot of corp work.
-Some will specialise early on.
+When we are interviewing students we ask about their interests.
+On the corporate transactional side, we don't have a rotation system.
+We have students come in and have a broad range of work and so they are getting exposed to a lot of corporate work.
+Some will specialize early on.
 It doesn't affect recruiting.
-I don't think many law students know that they want to do only one small section of transactions.
-When you interview – I think I'm interested in transaction work.
-Someone has a high interest in M&a.
-That wouldnt influence our decision recuriting one way or another.
-That's one of the reason why some students are attracted to us.
-That is how they figure out what area of law really attracts them.
+I don't think many law students know that they want to do only one small section of transactions, for instance.
+When you interview, if someone has a high interest in M&A, that wouldn't influence our recruiting decision one way or another.
+That's one of the reasons why some students are attracted to us.is We help them realize what area of law really attracts them.

 I don't think that's something we particularly focus on.
-I think summer associates who stand out tend to be hard workign and work well as a team.
-We have a collegial culture and there's a strong emphasis on client services.
-Juniors have a lot of client interaction and work on really interesting projects.
-I think most associates sometimes like a leaner staffing model because they have a great opp to work on different types of work.
+I think summer associates who stand out tend to be hard working and work well as a team.
+We have a collegial culture and there's a strong emphasis on client service.
+Junior associates have a lot of client interaction and work on really interesting projects.
+I think most associates sometimes like a leaner staffing model because they have a great opportunity to work on different types of work.

 Can you remember any interview questions you have asked in the past that have been met with particularly good responses?

-We tend to use behavioural interviewing.
-Asking students that theres a particular assignment that theyve worked on have they ever been in a team environemnt, did you take a leadership role.
-Wea re trying to look at past behaviour and use that as an indicator of how a student is going to act.
-A hard working nature, someone who wants to be a part of a team and we're looking for concise answers to those questions.
-Of course.
+We tend to use behavioral interviewing.
+For example, asking students if there has been a particular assignment that they have worked on in a team environment, and did they take a leadership role?
+We are trying to look at past behavior and use that as an indicator of how a student is going to act in future situations.
+We're looking for concise answers to those questions to find a hard-working nature, someone who wants to be a part of a team.

-What does ML offer young lawyers that is unique?
+What does Morgan Lewis offer young lawyers that is unique?

-I think ML offers a very strong training environment to young lawyers.
-Giving them an ability to not only develop their legal skills but also personal skills in terms of networking.
-From the outset of our summer program when we have them go to a kick off event.
-Gathers them in one location and thats the first experience they have.
-We have training in legal writign.
-We also try to have transparency at the firm to work out management and how the firms run.
-We emphasise our commitment to pro bono by having an interactive.
+I think Morgan Lewis offers a very strong training environment to young lawyers, giving them an ability to not only develop their legal skills but also their personal skills in terms of networking.
+This is true from the outset of our summer program, when we have them go to a kick-off event which gathers them in one location.
+We have training in legal writing and presentation skills.
+We also try to have transparency at the firm to show how the firm is run.
+We emphasize our commitment to pro bono by having an interactive session.
 Putting that in the first days really shows what we value.
-In addition to that, are the ML experiences – the ability to see what it's like to be at a client.
-What the client is expecting from the firm.
-To be at a pro bono organisation for the summer.
-We really are trying to build an experience for summer associates.

-What are your key highlights from the past year? e.g. big cases or deals, client wins, lateral hires...
+What are some of Morgan Lewis's key highlights from the past year?

-Well I would say that one of the biggest things is our expansion in Asia.
-In 2015 we opened in Singapore with Stamford Law Corporation.
-Up until a few months ago when Evershed went into Singapore our model was unique.
-In 2016, building on that we opened in Shanghai with a fantastic group of Lawyers led by Mitch dUDek who has practiced for 25 years.
-We established a 30-person office in Shanghai.
-We just launched in HK, with a 40-strong lawyer group – in HK, Shanghai and Singapore.
-With a capital markets and pe focus.
+One of the biggest things is our growth in Asia.
+In 2016 we built on our 2015 Singapore expansion with the opening of a 30-person office in Shanghai where we have a fantastic group of lawyers led by Mitch Dudek who has practiced for 25 years.
+We also just launched in Hong Kong, with a capital markets and private equity focus.
 We wanted to expand in Asia with really top quality people.

-It's going incrediblty well.
-It's been almost two and a half years now.
-In the UK, Francis Murphy, who runs an antitrust practice – shes now managing partner in London.
-In Tokyo Chris Wells and his team.
-Showai Ye in Beijing is very well connected.
-We had our partner meeting at the end of October and I thyink that all of our partners really felt that there was a tremendous energy and almost revivalist feel to it because people see that we are really well meshed now.
-Our advisory board has someone who came from Bingham.
-People predicted that as soon as two years were up it would fall apart.
-We've lost a few people but we have flet the intergation has gone really well from every perspective.
-It has proved our thesis that the combined power has benefitted everybody.
+It's going incredibly well.
+It's been two and a half years now.
+We had our partner meeting at the end of October 2016 and I think that all of our partners really felt that there was a tremendous energy and almost revivalist feel to it because people see that we are really well meshed now.
+People predicted that as soon as two years were up it would fall apart!
+We've lost a few people but the integration has gone really well from every perspective.
+It has proved our thesis that the combined power has benefited everybody.

 How do you manage to maintain a focus on the individual with so many lawyers?

 It's a good question.
-Size is a fanatastic competitive advanatge to get the piece right.
-If yo ucan mesh together and get the best opportunity.
-If you get good client service.
-There's a lot of things we do to focus on that.
-When we bring in p[eople wherever – everyone gets assigned a buddy, someone else in the firm whose job it is to really integrate that person into the firm.
-We are very intentional about having a matrix version for all things.
-Across every population and committee.
-The two programs I mentioend that we launched last year – both of those are intended to have a focus on the individual.
-Law firms get very hung up on size but those organisations manage this challenge.
-Whether its consultancy firms like McKinsey.
-Corps like Microsoft.
-Banks like Goldman Sachs.
-They have growth opps, a strong client base and they reward their employees even though they are a lot bigger than law firms.
-It requires that you make thyese thigns a priroity.
-For me I'm a personal connectivity person anyway so it means a lot to me to outreach to indivudals.
+Size is a fantastic competitive advantage if you can successfully integrate.
+There are a lot of things we do to focus on that.
+When we bring people in, everyone is assigned a buddy, someone else in the firm whose job it is to really integrate that person into the firm.
+Law firms get very hung up on size, but other large organizations that are a lot bigger than law firms manage this challenge, whether its consultancy firms like McKinsey, corporations like Microsoft, or banks like Goldman Sachs.
+They pursue growth opportunities, a strong client base and they reward their employees.
+It requires that you make these things a priority.
+For me, I'm a personal connectivity person anyway so it means a lot to me to reach out to individuals.

-I think no frankly.
-We haven't thought of Philly as our HQ for some time.
-In some respects it has – a lot of our back and middle office.
-A lot of places look for inexpensive palces for this and Philly is a great place to do this.
+I think no, frankly.
+We haven't thought of Philadelphia as our HQ for some time.
+In some respects it is – it has a lot of our back and middle offices.
+A lot of firms look for inexpensive places for this and Philly is a great place to do this.
 We have talent and low rent.
-Our management team has people form Philly Boston and NYC.
+Our management team has people from Philadelphia, Boston and New York.
 Our advisory group has people from all over the world.
-Our practice group leaders fon't typically come from Philly.
-It was always have a special polace.
-Right not DC is our largest office.
-We really think of ourself as trylu global.
+Our practice group leaders don't typically come from Philly.
+It will always have a special place.
+Right now DC is our largest office.
+We really think of ourselves as a truly global firm.

-Where would you like to see the firm 5 years' time?
+Where would you like to see the firm five years' time?

-Well I would like to see ML doing a lot of what we're doing now.
-I think we're in most of the places that we want to be.
-We are loking for the top talent in those places.
+Well, I would like to see Morgan Lewis doing a lot of what we're doing now.
+We are in most of the places that we want to be.
 We are very focused on how we can best serve our clients and how we can attract and retain the best talent.
-We are on that path, we are building out.
 We are really happy with the trajectory we are on.
-I want to continue having the global client realtionships that we do.
-And being a market leader.
+I want to maintain the global client relationships that we have, and our status as a market leader.

 What can Morgan Lewis offer young lawyers that is unique?

-Well I've been at ML for 36 years.
-I think that we emphasise the one firm vision to practicisng law.
-When you combine that with the fact that we are one of the trulyt global firms.
-We haven't watered down our immigration or litigation because they are pay sensitive.
-We build.
-That is effective about how we approach every aspect of the law.
-People who are invested in your success and who have the willingness to do innocative things like remote working like Spark.
-Like som e of the moces we've made with Bingham in Asia.
-That people are more hesitant to do.
-That is never an issue for us.
-We offer a place that has a highly personal approach with lawyers that our great people.
-We take seriously our role and we are investing time and money in doing htat.
-I also think that when you are looking at which lawyers are committed to diversity w4e have a woman at the top.
+I've been at Morgan Lewis for 36 years.
+I think that we emphasize a one firm vision to practicing law.
+Combine that with the fact that we are one of the few truly global firms.
+We have people who are invested in your success and who have the willingness to do innovative things like remote working.
+We offer a place that has a highly personal approach with lawyers that are great people.
+We take our role seriously and we are investing time and money in doing that.
+I also think that when you are looking at which law firms are committed to diversity, we have a woman at the top.

 Any advice for our readers as they embark upon the first stage their careers?

-I think what I would say is in my view – I think its really imporatnat to be a place where you feel a grat attachment ot a firm.
-If you think about just making a ton of monety and getting out after two years.
-Or if you want ot build a career in what I believe is one of the most fglecible and rewarding careers.
-You want a firm where the culture resonates with and work and people.
-I picked ML because I liked what I saw when I was here.
-People I could work with, I respected them.
-Their approach to me and to clients.
-What I would say I s- take the time and make the effort.
-To really evualte and be honest with yourself about what really resonates with you.
-That's what's going to make you most successful in order to do that you have to be what you want to be.
-It has to be partnership it's not a wone way-s tretet.
+I think it's really important to be at a place where you feel a great attachment to a firm.
+Do you just want to make a ton of money and get out after two years, or do you want to build what I believe is one of the most flexible and rewarding careers?
+You want a firm where the culture resonates with the work and people.
+I picked Morgan Lewis because I liked what I saw when I was here – people I could work with and respected, their approach to engaging with me and clients.
+What I would say is take the time and make the effort to evaluate and be honest with yourself about what really resonates with you.
+It has to be partnership – it's not a one-way street.